Carl Linnaeus: Human taxonomy

 The theological concerns were twofold: first, putting man at the same level as monkeys or apes would lower the spiritually higher position that man was assumed to have in the great chain of being, and second, because the Bible says man was created in the image of God (theomorphism), if monkeys/apes and humans were not distinctly and separately designed, that would mean monkeys and apes were created in the image of God as well.
 This was something many could not accept.
-The conflict between world views that was caused by asserting man was a type of animal would simmer for a century until the much greater, and still ongoing, creation–evolution controversy began in earnest with the publication of On the Origin of Species by Charles Darwin in 1859.

 After such criticism, Linnaeus felt he needed to explain himself more clearly.
-The 10th edition of Systema Naturae introduced new terms, including Mammalia and Primates, the latter of which would replace Anthropomorpha as well as giving humans the full binomial Homo sapiens.
-The new classification received less criticism, but many natural historians still believed he had demoted humans from their former place of ruling over nature and not being a part of it.
-Linnaeus believed that man biologically belongs to the animal kingdom and had to be included in it.
-In his book Dieta Naturalis, he said, "One should not vent one's wrath on animals, Theology decree that man has a soul and that the animals are mere 'automata mechanica', but I believe they would be better advised that animals have a soul and that the difference is of nobility."
+The 10th edition of Systema Naturae introduced new terms, including Mammalia and Primates, the latter replacing Anthropomorpha and giving humans the full binomial Homo sapiens.
+The new classification received less criticism, but many natural historians still believed he had demoted humans from their former place of ruling over nature.
+Linnaeus believed that man biologically belonged to the animal kingdom and had to be included in it.
+In his book Dieta Naturalis, he said, "One should not vent one's wrath on animals.
+Theology decrees that man has a soul and that the animals are mere 'automata mechanica', but I believe they would be better advised that animals have a soul and that the difference is of nobility."